M2MCloud/AzureIotWorkshop/HOL1/readme.md

 and set the `DeviceConnectionString` value to the Device Connection String we previously pasted into Notepad.

-1. Find the line below the comment
+1. Find the line below the comment :

 ```cs
 //attendee to change #2
 ```

 and set the `deviceId` value to the Device unique identfifier we previously pasted into Notepad.
-The `DeviceId` string value you will see in the `DeviceConnectionString` value should match the `deviceId` value you have just set.
+The `DeviceId` string value you see in the `DeviceConnectionString` value should match the `deviceId` value you have just set.

-1. Optional - Find the line below the comment
+2. Optional - Find the line below the comment

 ```cs
 //attendee to change #3 (optional)